m1geo/octolux/README.md

 The particular use-case of this is to charge your home batteries when prices are cheap, and use that power at peak times.

-This introduces Solcast forecasting, by calulating predidcted excess solar and the lowest Agile price.
+This introduces Solcast forecasting, by calulating predicted excess solar and the lowest Agile price.
+If there is enough excess solar to fully charge the battery, then the minimum charge price will be set to the SEG Export price of 5.5p/kWh.

 ## Installation